drwetter/testssl.sh/doc/testssl.1.md

 `-C, --compression, --crime`    Checks for CRIME ("Compression Ratio Info-leak Made Easy") vulnerability in TLS.
 CRIME in SPDY is not yet being checked for.

 `-B, --breach`                  Checks for BREACH ("Browser Reconnaissance and Exfiltration via Adaptive Compression of Hypertext") vulnerability.
-As for this vulnerabilty HTTP level compressoin is a prerequisite it'll be not tested if HTTP cannot be detected or the detection is not enforced via ``--assume-http`.
+As for this vulnerability HTTP level compression is a prerequisite it'll be not tested if HTTP cannot be detected or the detection is not enforced via ``--assume-http`.
 Please note that only the URL supplied (normally "/" ) is being tested.

 `-O, --poodle`                  Tests for SSL POODLE ("Padding Oracle On Downgraded Legacy Encryption") vulnerability.
 It basically checks for the existence of CBC ciphers in SSLv3.

 `-Z, --tls-fallback`            Checks TLS_FALLBACK_SCSV mitigation.
 TLS_FALLBACK_SCSV is basically a ciphersuite appended to the Client Hello trying to prevent protocol downgrade attacks by a Man in the Middle.

-`-W, --sweet32`                 Checks for vulnerabilty to SWEET32 by testing 64 bit block ciphers (3DES, RC2 and IDEA).
+`-W, --sweet32`                 Checks for vulnerability to SWEET32 by testing 64 bit block ciphers (3DES, RC2 and IDEA).

 `-A, --beast`                   Checks BEAST vulnerabilities in SSL 3 and TLS 1.0 by testing the usage of CBC ciphers.